bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Web-Development-Interview-Part-3--.md

 > **_To begin with, give an example of a project in which you had the most ownership or you had the greatest sense of achievement/efficiency/effectiveness from the toolchain used._**

 > **_⚫ Next, describe the goal of the project, and briefly go through your responsibilities when it came to the toolchain decision-making process.
-Within Agile work practices, it’s usually a team effort to decide the best programming languages/tools/services are the best fit for the project, within customer requirements.
+Within Agile work practices, it's usually a team effort to decide the best programming languages/tools/services are the best fit for the project, within customer requirements.
 Outline the consultation process you went through with both the customer and your team to arrive at the best solutions._**

 ### 4. Describe the biggest toolchain-related challenge you encountered in the project: